 Have you read Quiet by Susan Cain?
 You should.
 It will cause you to rethink some of the things you do.
 If Cain is correct, at least one-third of us are introverts.
 She is, and I know I am.
 And yet I now speak for a living.
 Huh?
 Lacking a propensity for something is not the same lacking the ability to do that thing.
 And introversion is not the same as social anxiety, a highly curable condition.
 Cain wrote about that here.

-I taught for 21 years.
-I had about 3,000 students during that time.
+In 21 years of teaching, I have taught about 3,000 students.
 Using Cain’s number, about 1,000 of my students were introverts.
 Of that 1,000, how many failed to do the speaking I asked of them?
 Zero.
 None.
 Nada.
 Zip.
 How many of them failed to improve as speakers?
 Zero.
 Did I have students that needed extra encouragement?
 Yep.
 Students who needed a little hand-holding?
 Yep.
 Students who needed a little extra help and practice?
 Yep.
 The math teacher on my team had extra sessions to help struggling students.
 Shouldn’t a teacher asking kids to speak do the same sort of thing?
 Of course.
 What kind of teacher doesn’t give extra help to kids who need it?

 - Don’t believe the hype.